Back to the Defender 90 Section

 In this image you can see that we have removed the exhaust manifold and have the stock turbo out on the bench.
 We'll remove the waste gate actuator and the turbo from the exhaust housing and then install the larger Phase 3 turbo.

 The Phase 3 turbo offers more performance because of its larger bore (more air, more boost = more performance).
-The overall size of the Phase 3 still fits in the factory location and directly bolts to the 300 Tdi set up with no modifications, and it offers a very noticeable increase in power when the boost is on.
+The overall size of the Phase 3 still fits in the factory location and directly bolts up with no modifications, and it offers a very noticeable increase in power when the boost is on.
 In the image above you can see the stock turbo on the right and the Phase 3 on the left.
 Notice we've moved the factory waste gate actuator and the other fittings from the stock unit and set them up on the Phase 3.
 We've also adjusted the waste gate pre-load to offer more boost to the engine.

-Here you can see the new R380 Tdi gearbox, mated to the new LT230 1.4 ratio transfer case.
+Here you can see the new R380 gearbox, mated to the new LT230 1.4 ratio transfer case.
 Next we'll swap over the parts from the old transfer case (such as the handbrake and speedo parts) and get the gearbox set up into the D90 with its new gearbox crossmember.

-From under the D90 you can see the Tdi gearbox crossmember that supports the gearbox, the transfer case and helps strengthen the chassis.
+From under the D90 you can see the gearbox crossmember that supports the gearbox, the transfer case and helps strengthen the chassis.
 These units came in thin black primer, so we have painted the crossmember in epoxy primer and 9300 Black paint so that it won't have any rust problems anytime soon.

 This image shows the Phase 3 turbo bolted back onto the engine with all the fittings and connections now in place.
 A factory fit and a factory look, but with more performance... a great upgrade.